tommymcgahee/docker-nodejs/README.md

-# NodeJS Boilerplate with Express running on Docker
+# Node.js Boilerplate with Express running on Docker

 All node functionality exist inside of the container.